bugzmanov/nes_ebook/src/chapter_6_4.md

 Both of those are constructed using CHR tiles, we've discussed in the last chapter.
 In fact, the same tile can be used both for background and for sprites.

 But NES uses different memory spaces to hold background and sprites.
-Also the set of possible transformations is different.
+Also, the set of possible transformations is different.

 ## Rending Background